Changing the ADSync service account password

 You cannot directly provide the password of the Azure AD service account to the Synchronization Service.
 Instead, you need to use the cmdlet Add-ADSyncAADServiceAccount to reinitialize the Azure AD service account.
 The cmdlet resets the account password and makes it available to the Synchronization Service:

-- If it is successful, you will see the PowerShell command prompt.
+If the cmdlet is successful, the PowerShell command prompt appears.

 Start the Synchronization Service